How to Sort Multiple Columns of a Table with Excel VBA (2 Methods)

 Things to Remember

-Here I’ve used the Sort method of VBA to sort the table.
-But there is a built-in function in Excel called the Sort function that we can use directly to sort any range (Available in Office 365 only).
+Here we’ve used the Sort method of VBA to sort the table.
+There is also a built-in function in Excel called the Sort function that we can use directly to sort any range (available in Office 365 only).

 Related Articles